-Unless you are particularly wealthy you’ll need to borrow money – twice as much money as students on non medical courses.
-That’s because you’re studying for more years and more weeks per year.
+Unless you have significant personal savings for family support you will need to borrow money; this could be twice as much money as students on non medical courses.
+This is because you’re studying for more years and more weeks per year.
 In this section you can find out more about the pros and cons of the main ways of borrowing (other than from family or friends).
 In order of preference, there are three main places to start.

-A very easy way to get yourself into unmanageable debt.
+Credit cards can be useful, but can be a very easy way to get yourself into unmanageable debt.
 Try to use credit cards only for cash flow, making a full repayment each month if at all possible.
+Interest rates are often high.
 Store cards are best avoided as they usually have a very high interest rate.

 If you are worried about your debts, have a look at our section on managing debt, or get in touch with our online money adviser.